-According to security researcher SecGuru, who received a version of the email in Dutch and found a similar English language version, the Bitcoin account used by the scammer had received payments of 0.37997578 Bitcoin – $3,500 – in the first two days of the campaign.
-Now 7 days after the first payment was made, the earnings have risen to 1.1203 Bitcoin – $6,418 – with 15 individuals having paid.
+However, this is a sextortion scam where the attacker has no leverage.
+There is no virus, no webcam footage, and it is an empty threat.
+However, it is clear that at least some recipients were not willing to take a chance.
+According to security researcher SecGuru, who received a version of the email in Dutch, the Bitcoin account used by the scammer had received payments of 0.37997578 Bitcoin – $3,500 – in the first two days of the campaign.
+Now, 7 days after the first payment was made, the account shows that 1.1203 Bitcoin – $6,418 – has been paid by 15 individuals.

 A similar sextortion scam was conducted in the summer which also had an interesting twist.
 It used an old password for the account that had been obtained from a data dump.
 In that case, the password was real, at least at some point in the past, which made the scam seem genuine.